-You will have to submit source code; plus any information necessary for compiling, installing, and running your code; plus a step-by-step guide to one example run of your algorithm together with the expected output for this example run; a brief 4 page report explaining what is interesting about your implementation, e.g. smart data structures used, unclear bits of the original paper or even errors, and your interpretation or resolution; the report should also contain results of some sample runs.
+You will have to submit source code; plus any information necessary for compiling, installing, and running your code; plus a step-by-step guide to one example run of your algorithm together with the expected output for this example run; a brief 4 page (8 pages for teams of two) report explaining what is interesting about your implementation, e.g. smart data structures used, unclear bits of the original paper or even errors, and your interpretation or resolution; the report should also contain results of some sample runs.

 10 source code